varunsharma-coder/Project---SS/README.md

 **Booking Manager**

-- Java program that maangeses booking records that are stored in fixed length binary files
+- Java program that manages booking records that are stored in fixed length binary files
 - Sort bookings by start date (merge sort)
 - remove bookings that conflict: dates that are overlapping.
 - sorted bookings saved back to disk